Tongyangxi: Social anthropology perspective

 These marriages were often unsuccessful.
 This has been explained as a demonstration of the Westermarck effect.
+The practice of minor marriage was generally viewed with pity and seen as dictated by poverty, as no one would choose to marry someone with whom they lived as a sibling.

 End of the practice

 In mainland China following the Chinese Communist Revolution, the practice was outlawed by the Chinese Communist Party in 1949.
+The New Marriage Law of 1950 forbid the practice.
+In 1953, the Committee on the Implementation of the Marriage Law declared that an adopted daughter who had not been married had the freedom to choose a marriage partner regardless of the agreement between the natal and adopted families, and that a daughter-in-law who had already married could file for divorce.

 In Taiwan, several legal issues arose in the 1950s, when shim-pua daughters were registered as adopted daughters, or their male equivalent were registered as adopted sons.
 Because the couple were legally considered step-siblings, the Taiwanese common law forbade their marriage.
 Three judicial reviews were made by the Judicial Yuan to allow their marriage.
 Shim-pua marriage fell out of practice by the 1970s due to increased wealth resulting from Taiwan's economic success, making such arrangements unnecessary.
 One factor that accelerated the demise of shim-pua marriage was the establishment of compulsory public education in Taiwan, which compelled families to send all children, including daughters and adoptive shim-pua daughters to school.
 Greater exposure outside the home and education itself often created opportunities for shim-pua daughters to resist or escape the marriage arrangement.

 Related concepts

 Zhaozhui (招贅 (zhāozhuì) or 招婿 or 招翁 (chio-sài or chio-ang)) is a related custom by which a wealthy family that lacks an heir might take in a boy child, although such marriages usually involve a procreation-age male.
 Since these marriages required the husband entering the wife's household (contrary to traditional Chinese norms), they were relegated to a lower social status.
 During the Qing dynasty, these marriages became increasingly common to maintain inheritance bloodlines.
 The boy would take on the familial name of his new family, and typically would marry the family's daughter.
+The practice is still common in Japan to this day, where it is known as Mukoyōshi.